evanx/mpush-redis/related.md

 ```
 where this response is `popped` from a Redis "response" queue.
 We note that the `meta.id` matches our request.

-In practice, we must `brpoplpush :req :pending` e.g. so that crashes can be detected via `:pending` and perhaps even recovered e.g. in the event that some new version of the service instance is crashing after popping the message.
-In this scenario, we must detect the faulty instance, deregister it and schedule its shutdown e.g. `del` its service key.
+Note that in practice, rather than `brpop,` we must `brpoplpush :req :pending` e.g. so that the message can be recovered from `:pending` e.g. in the event that some new version of the service instance is crashing after popping the message.
+Incidently, in this scenario, we must detect the faulty instance, deregister it for and schedule its shutdown e.g. `del` its service key.

 ### Further reading